Ithaca Commons

 The Ithaca Commons is a two-block pedestrian mall in the business improvement district known as Downtown Ithaca that serves as the city's cultural and economic center.
 The Commons is a popular regional destination, and is filled with upscale restaurants and shops, public art, and frequent community festivals.

 About

 The Commons is shaped like an inverted T. It consists of a two-block segment of State Street between Cayuga and Aurora Streets lined with shops, galleries, restaurants, and bars, and a smaller one-block segment, "Bank Alley," extending north up Tioga Street to Seneca Street, that is home to several banks and financial institutions.
 Many of the buildings are mixed-use, with apartments or offices on the upper floors.
 Tompkins Cortland Community College has a small satellite campus on the Commons.

-During the summer, local musicians and other entertainers put on free concerts and performances, including at the Bernie Milton Pavilion.
+During the summer, local musicians and other entertainers put on free concerts and performances, including at the Bernie Milton Pavilion named after local musician Bernie Milton.
 The Commons is also used for many political protests, rallies, and speeches.

 The Commons hosts several festivals throughout the year, including Ithaca's main annual festival, the Ithaca Festival in early June.